1. Purposes and Scope

 6.1 Categories and Fees

-• Define different types of membership (e.g., player, coach, affiliate member).
+• Different types of membership will be defined (e.g., player, coach, affiliate member).

-• Process for fee payment and consequences of non-payment.
+• Process for fee payment and consequences of non-payment will be created.

-• Membership fees and classes shall be established by the Executive Board and approved by the members at the annual general meeting.
+• Membership fees and classes shall be established by the Executive Board and approved by the General Body at the Annual General Meeting.

 6.2 Membership Eligibility